myyat/hotel-booking-system-ba/docs/user-stories.md

 - Given the hotel owner is on the booking management page
   When there are no bookings available
   Then the system displays a message "No bookings found"

+## Epic 3: Admin Management System
+### User Story-1: Review Registration
+As an admin,
+I want to review registrations, so that I can verify and decide whether to approve or reject them based on platform rules